meetzaveri/react-donut/README.md

 # react-donut 🍩

-A tui-chart wrapper component for donut-chart built for react.
+A tui-chart wrapper component for donut chart built for react.
+As it says, its built on top of tui-chart

 ## Installation